cwieder/py-ssPA/README.md

 Although this package is designed to provide a user-friendly interface for metabolomics pathway analysis, the methods are also applicable to other datatypes such as normalised RNA-seq data.

 ## Documentation and tutorials
-Full walkthrough notebook available on Google Colab:
+This README provides a quickstart guide to the package and its functions.
+For new users we **highly recommend following our full walkthrough notebook tutorial** available on Google Colab which provides a step-by-step guide to using the package.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1PdJueJkpdkpplE2ieNoO8CKcEmtXF1-x?usp=sharing)

+Click the link above and save a copy of the Colab notebook to your Google Drive.
+Alternatively, you can download the notebook from the Colab tutorial as an '.ipynb' file and run it locally using Jupyter Notebook or Jupyter Lab.

-Documentation is available on our [Read the Docs page](https://cwieder.github.io/py-ssPA/)
+Documentation is available on our [Read the Docs page](https://cwieder.github.io/py-ssPA/).
+This includes a function API reference.

 ## Quickstart
 ```